 Before we wrap things up, there is one final spot we want to share.
 It comes from the holiday season of 1995 and I think it’s fun to see just how much bragging rights the toy line had earned in its first year of production.
 They’re not shy about advising you to rush to the stores while supplies are still available.
 Also, they get clear bonus points for rolling in American football player, professional wrestler and actor Alex Karras!

 You have to love these vintage spots.
 Knowing what was about to come next for the Transformers line of toys, you almost wonder if the animators and kids mouthing the words “robots in disguise” knew what they were unleashing on our childhoods?
-I look back on the hours spent flipping, twisting and turning these robots with a smile and invite you to explore our Transformers archive and enjoy that history for yourself.
+I look back on the hours spent flipping, twisting and turning these robots with a smile.